longsleep/realtimetraffic/README.md

 # Realtime Traffic

-Realtime Traffic is a Linux realtime trafic monitoring tool, graphing rx and tx of a Linux network interface in realtime to any modern web browser supporting WebSockets and SVG, developed at [struktur AG](http://www.strukturag.com)
+Realtime Traffic is a Linux realtime traffic monitoring tool, graphing rx and tx of a Linux network interface in realtime to any modern web browser supporting WebSockets and SVG, developed at [struktur AG](http://www.strukturag.com)

 ![Screenshot](https://github.com/longsleep/realtimetraffic/raw/master/doc/screen4.png "Example Screenshot")

 ## Installation

-Dowload the software, either using Git, or grab a [ZIP](https://github.com/longsleep/realtimetraffic/archive/master.zip) and extract it somewhere.
+Download the software, either using Git, or grab a [ZIP](https://github.com/longsleep/realtimetraffic/archive/master.zip) and extract it somewhere.

 Getting started: